olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Create Operation Names for GraphQL Queries
+_**Description:** If there are **multiple GraphQL queries** in the same query document, you need to **give the query an operation name**.
+In this lesson, we’ll show how to get around anonymous operation errors with operation names._

 Instructor: [00:00] Right now, on the left-hand side of our screen, we have a huge query.
 It's collecting a bunch of data about customers and then about pets.
 GraphQL will let us do this.
 We can grab information about multiple types in one query, but I want to break this down into two separate queries, one of which will be for pets.
 The other will be for customers.

-[00:21] As soon as I break this down into two separate queries, we're going to run into an issue.
-When I click play, there are two unnamed queries.
+[00:21] **As soon as I break this down into two separate queries, we're going to run into an issue.
+When I click play, there are two unnamed queries.**

 ```graphql
 query {